jh3nd3rs0n/jargyle/README.md

           The password for the trust store for the SSL/TLS connections to the external SOCKS server for external connections

       externalClient.ssl.trustStoreType=TYPE
-          The type of trust store file for the SSL/TLS connections to the external SOCKS server for external connections
+          The type of trust store file for the SSL/TLS connections to the external SOCKS server for external connections (default is PKCS12)

       host=HOST
           The host name or address for the SOCKS server (default is 0.0.0.0)